Saleh0694/MathML/README.md

 ## Using the lab.

-Lunch the jupyter notebook server by typing
+Launch the jupyter notebook server by typing
 ```
 jupyter notebook
 ```